20 Top Gifts for 9-Year-Old Girls That Work

 Magic Science Performance Set

-Why we like it: Real chemistry tricks that leave friends begging to know the secret.
+Why I like it: Real chemistry tricks that leave friends begging to know the secret.

 Twenty experiments arrive ready to perform—color-changing potions, vanishing water, fizzing reactions.
 White gloves and magic wand transform bedroom scientists into confident performers.
 National Geographic includes everything needed plus eighty-five bonus experiments using kitchen supplies.